c42f/displaz/README.rst

 Todo
 ----

-Various things which would be nice to do, in no particular order
+Various things which would be nice to do, in rough order of precedence

 * Rendering

   * Frustum culling of tiles
+  * Autotune simplification quality based on total points
+  * Fix GLSL deprecation warnings for builtin variables
+  * Octree point heirarchy for improved robustness
   * Threaded rendering for better responsiveness
-  * Autotune simplification quality based on total points
   * Approximate ambient occlusion (?)
-  * Fix GLSL deprecation warnings for builtin variables

 * GUI

+  * Trimming based on line segment
+  * Better panning support
   * Persistent settings
   * Measurement tool
   * Syntax highlighting in shader editor